 Animal welfare is described as what an animal experiences, how it performs, or whether it lives in keeping with its nature.
 Animal welfare is often a compromise between animals' needs and humans' needs and desires – it is society that determines what compromises to animal welfare are accepted as necessary and reasonable.

-Animal welfare policy and law in New Zealand is established and implemented with the aim of:
+Animal welfare policy and law in New Zealand are established and implemented with the aim of:

 - supporting society's expectations for the welfare and humane treatment of animals